 The increased controls on beauty shops and the raised training standards are admirable but we should be in no doubt that they also helped Marinello in its battle with other beauty-training schools that offered shorter and cheaper courses.
 Time clocks were undoubtedly installed to ensure that Marinello students reached the necessary 625 hours of training mandated by many American states.

 Maurer made a number of references to making up her first batch of creams in a double boiler in the basement of her La Crosse home at 631 State Street.
-Exactly when this began is hard to say but it may have been as early as 1901.
+Exactly when this began is hard to say but it may have been as early as 1901, the date given on some of her trademark applications.
 By 1903, she had skin-care products for sale but it seems unlikely – given the pressures on her time – that she made them herself and the whole ‘boiler in the basement’ may have just been good advertising copy to accompany the homespun image of early advertisements.

-The company establishment date is confounded by the fact that there were two registered Marinello businesses, one in La Crosse and another in Chicago.
+The company establishment date is confounded by the fact that, initially, there were two registered Marinello businesses, one in La Crosse and another in Chicago.
 Both are mentioned in the 1903 edition of ‘The Skin.
 Its Care and Treatment’.
-The FTC has the company founded in 1904 but there is an advertisment for the Marinello Company that dates from 1903.
+The FTC has the company founded in 1904 but there is an advertisment for the Marinello Company that dates from 1903 and, as previously mentioned, trademark applications list the use of the Marinello name back to 1901.

 The name for the company was a tribute to Giovanni Marinello, the author of ‘Gli Ornamenti delle Donne’ (The Beautification of the Ladies), an Italian book on female health and beauty, first published in 1562.
 The frontispiece of the sixteenth-century text was later used in the Marinello ‘Beautistry’ textbooks first published in 1932.

-The first Marinello products included Creme Celeste, Whitening Cream, Antiseptic Lotion, Lettuce Cream, Acne Cream, Tissue Food, Zinc Ointment, Paste Soap, Finishing Cream, and Vegetable Powder.
-Cosmetics for the hair, hands and nails were added soon afterwards.
+Early Marinello products included Pencil Nail Polish, Creme Celeste, Whitening Cream, Antiseptic Lotion, Lettuce Cream, Acne Cream, Tissue Food, Finishing Cream, Vegetable Powder, and Acacia Balm along with soaps and hair-care products.

 Creme Celeste: “A refined, delightfully scented greaseless cream … For cleansing it Is invaluable, readily absorbed and removes all substances from the pores of the skin.
 Guaranteed not to promote the growth of hair.”